Transferring Visual Explainability of Self-Explaining Models to Prediction-Only Models without Additional Training: Introduction

-Inspired by the idea, we propose a method to transfer the visual explainability of self-explaining models learned in a source domain to a target domain with task arithmetic.
-Our self-explaining model is an extension of image classifiers based on vision-language models, such as the Contrastive Language-Image Pretraining (CLIP)~\cite{radford2021learning}, which are designed to infer patch-level attributions from patch embeddings and the text embeddings of class labels, as well as to predict the logits of class labels similarly to the original vision-language models.
+Inspired by the idea, we propose a method to transfer the visual explainability of self-explaining models learned in a source domain to prediction-only models in a target domain through task arithmetic.
+Our self-explaining model is an extension of image classifiers based on vision-language models (VLMs), such as the Contrastive Language-Image Pretraining (CLIP)~\cite{radford2021learning}, which are designed to infer patch-level attributions from patch embeddings and the text embeddings of class labels, as well as to predict the logits of class labels similarly to prediction-only VLM-based image classifiers (Figure~\ref{fig:model}).
 Our model is trained on labeled image datasets with and without explanation supervision in the source domain.
 The difference between these two types of learned model parameters constitutes the task vector for explainability, which we refer to as the {\it explainability vector}.
 Based on the analogy for explainability: ``prediction-only is to prediction-with-explanation in the source domain as prediction-only is to prediction-with-explanation in the target domain,'' we provide a method to transfer explainability to a model that has been trained only for prediction in the target domain, by leveraging the explainability vector acquired in the source domain.